 Here is the slant shank version of the buttonholer on my Singer 503.
 (Note that this is a zigzag machine but it is set on straight stitch to use this attachment)

 So this concludes today's Fun With Buttonholers.
 I have all the templates for any size buttonhole I've ever wanted to make.
 I even have the eyelet template, but only a black plastic reproduction since the original is quite expensive and hard to find (it's on my "Look Out" list!)

 She won't stay long but I'll enjoy playing with her until she sells.
 Whenever I have time, I like to make at least one complete project on a machine before I re-sell it.
 That way I work out any bugs, tensions issues, etc. and I feel confident when I tell someone it is in excellent working condition.
 This machine was very clean and in perfect working order, so not much to do but oil and lube it.
 The case has a few issues on the bottom which I need to work on.

 I wonder if this is TOO bold and funky???
-I wanted it a little "mod" but not cutesy (I can't stand cutesy.)
-This might be a little loud, though, might actually scare off the buyers.
-But I definitely had fun doing the appliques which is a first time for me.
+I wanted it kind of mod but not cutesy (I can't stand cutesy.)
+I definitely had fun doing the appliqués which is a first time for me.

 Posted by MKB at 9:02 AM